-Occupational safety and health authorities
+Competence of occupational safety and health authorities

-- (1) Separate provisions are issued on the supervision of remuneration and other terms of employment falling under the responsibility of occupational safety and health authorities. - (2) If occupational safety and health authorities have reasonable grounds to suspect that unauthorised use of foreign labour referred to in chapter 47, section 6a of the Criminal Code (39/1899), a violation of the Aliens Act laid down in section 185(1) of this Act, or an employer's violation of the Aliens Act laid down in section 186 has been committed, they shall report the matter to the police. - (3) Occupational safety and health authorities shall, if necessary, be provided with an opportunity to be present and to be heard when offences referred to in subsection 2 are considered in a criminal investigation or in court.
+Separate provisions are issued on the supervision of remuneration and other terms of employment falling under the responsibility of occupational safety and health authorities.

+If occupational safety and health authorities have reasonable grounds to suspect that use of unauthorised foreign labour referred to in chapter 47, section 6a of the Criminal Code, a violation of the Aliens Act laid down in section 185 of this Act, or an employer's violation of the Aliens Act laid down in section 186 has been committed, they shall report the matter to the police.
+The report may nevertheless be omitted if the act is to be considered minor under the circumstances and the public interest does not require a report to be made.

+Occupational safety and health authorities shall, if necessary, be provided with an opportunity to be present and to be heard when offences referred to in subsection 2 are considered in a criminal investigation or in court.

-(4) Occupational safety and health authorities supervise compliance with the obligations provided in section 86a and 86b.
+Occupational safety and health authorities supervise compliance with the obligations laid down in section 82.
 Provisions on supervision are laid down in the Act on Occupational Safety and Health Enforcement and Cooperation on Occupational Safety and Health at Workplaces (44/2006).